sharmahimanshu22/sharmahimanshu22.github.io/_writeups/2024-07-12-Predicates.md

 are the popular techniques used in this field.

 All the above techniques so far addressed the predicates which were based on points explicitly fed as input.
-If there is a predicate based on intermediate constructed point (refer C), we will need other tecnniques.
+If there is a predicate based on intermediate constructed point (refer section Intermediate Construction), we will need other tecnniques.

 Marco Attene published his results on "indirect predicates" [^6] which computes exact predicates on intermediate points that are derived from the input points (interesection etc.).
 His code is available [here](https://github.com/MarcoAttene/Indirect_Predicates.git)